ishaan-awasthi/maccordion/README.md

 ### how to play

-* hold your mac sideways/vertically in your lap
+* hold your mac sideways+vertically in your lap
 * aka hold it like an accordion, with the keyboard toward your right hand
 * use your keyboard to select pitches
 * _lightly_ push your screen to give it "air" and play the music